AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 Note, however, that a derived type becomes nonlimited in the **private part or the body** of a child package if it isn't explicitly limited.
-In this sense, the derived type inherits the *non-limitedness* of the parent's full view.
+In this sense, the derived type inherits the *nonlimitedness* of the parent's full view.
 For example, because we're declaring :ada:`Rec_Derived` as :ada:`is new Rec` in the child package (:ada:`Simple_Recs.Ext`), we're saying that :ada:`Rec_Derived` is